mlflow/mlflow/docs/source/tracking.rst

 * Query and compare runs using any data analysis tool of your choice, for example, **pandas**.
 * Determine the artifact URI for a run to feed some of its artifacts into a new run when executing a workflow.
 For an example of querying runs and constructing a multistep workflow, see the MLflow `Multistep Workflow Example project <https://github.com/mlflow/mlflow/blob/15cc05ce2217b7c7af4133977b07542934a9a19f/examples/multistep_workflow/main.py#L63>`_.
 * Load artifacts from past runs as :ref:`models`.
-For an example of training, exporting, and loading a model, and predicting using the model, see the MLflow `TensorFlow example <https://github.com/mlflow/mlflow/tree/master/examples/tensorflow>`_.
+For an example of training, exporting, and loading a model, and predicting using the model, see the MLflow `Keras/TensorFlow example <https://github.com/mlflow/mlflow/blob/master/examples/keras/train.py>`_.
 * Run automated parameter search algorithms, where you query the metrics from various runs to submit new ones.
 For an example of running automated parameter search algorithms, see the MLflow `Hyperparameter Tuning Example project <https://github.com/mlflow/mlflow/blob/master/examples/hyperparam/README.rst>`_.